Qaisar-Mateen/Price-Predictor/README.md

-# Price-Predictor
-A Crypto Currency price predictor using time series model only support for Bitcoin and Ethereum do note that the prediction may not 100% reflect the real price

 # **Price Predictor**

 This repository contains Python code for predicting the future price trends of Ethereum and Bitcoin using interactive plots with animations.
+A Crypto Currency price predictor using time series model only support for Bitcoin and Ethereum do note that the prediction may not 100% reflect the real price

 Features
 Predicts future price trends of Ethereum and Bitcoin.